charkster/iphone_photo_backup/README.md

 Notes:
 (1) I use "gcp" as the command to copy files.
 This is needed when copying the files to a samba server, to retain the timestamp.
 You can change this to "cp" if you do not have this issue.
 (2) This script relies on the iphone being connected as a gphoto2 device.
+(3) This script calls perl to perform the file renaming.
-(3) This script is cool because it searches through all the folders in the iphone's DCIM directory.
+(4) This script is cool because it searches through all the folders in the iphone's DCIM directory.
 Any modified photos with a recent timestamp will be found.

 No Licence.
 Use at your own risk.
 Not liable for any damage to your iphone.